Sure Dividend

 Monthly Dividend Stock In Focus: ARMOUR Residential REIT

-ARMOUR Residential also pays its dividends on a monthly basis, which is rare as the vast majority of companies that pay a dividend, pay them quarterly or semi-annually.
+ARMOUR Residential also pays its dividends monthly, which is rare.
+The vast majority of companies that pay dividends pay them quarterly or semi-annually.

-ARMOUR Residential’s high dividend yield and monthly dividend payments make it an intriguing stock for dividend investors, even though its dividend payments have been declining over the years.
+ARMOUR Residential’s high dividend yield and monthly dividend payments make it an intriguing stock for investors, even though its dividend payments have declined over the years.

 As with many high-dividend stocks yielding over 10%, the sustainability of the dividend is in question.
 This article will analyze the investment prospects of ARMOUR Residential.